- When they’re searching: 14 percent of local searchers say they’re immediately looking to visit a business.

 Local searchers aren’t looking for general information.
 They’re looking for two kids of actionable information:

-Reputation information (star rating, service, whether a place is one of the “best” in the area, etc.).
+- Reputation information (online reviews and ratings, service, whether a place is one of the “best” in the area, etc.).

 Google’s decision to show local search results back in 2010 was a bet that showing people local information would work because these searchers were going to behave differently.